helidon-io/helidon/docs/se/guides/health.md

 detailed output.
 If you want to run an experiment, change that `details` setting in the config file to `false` and stop, rebuild, and rerun the application.
 Now access the health endpoint (at `/myhealth`, remember).
-The output *remains* detailed because your code—​which has full responsibility for determining the custom health observer’s behavior—​does not apply configuration to the custom observer’s builder.
+The output *remains* detailed because your code which has full responsibility for determining the custom health observer’s behavior does not apply configuration to the custom observer’s builder.

 #### Adding configuration to a custom observer